linode/docs/docs/guides/security/firewalls/how-to-install-bcc/index.md

 ##### Debian Packages

-BCC and its tools are available in the standard Debian main repository, from the source package bpfcc under the names bpfcc-tools, python-bpfcc, libbpfcc and libbpfcc-dev, under the package name bpfcc-tools.
+BCC and its tools are available in the standard Debian main repository.
+From the source package `bpfcc` under the package names `bpfcc-tools`, `python-bpfcc`, `libbpfcc`, and `libbpfcc-dev`.

     sudo apt-get install bpfcc-tools linux-headers-$(uname -r)